 Once we lock the flash value, it remains on that power setting unless we press the FV Lock button again, or the camera is turned off, or the light meter in the camera times out.
 We can increase the light meter timeout period but we have to be careful doing so, because it might drain the camera battery faster if we forget to bring it back to it’s default value after we are done shooting with the locked flash value.

 In this photograph above, there is a mix of color tones and the lights in the background and the foreground.
 There is a dark table in the background and a white tablecloth in the foreground.
 She is wearing a dark color dress and he is wearing a white t-shirt.
 The lighting situation is bit tricky and I wanted to properly expose for the subjects and place them on the side of the frame rather than in the center of the frame (Rule of Thirds).
 This kind of a situation can confuse the camera light meter and flash may fire with the improper power setting.
 That is why I locked the flash value on the subject, recomposed the frame and then took the shot.

-Normally you should use FV lock button to meter a subject that will be off-center and the background is dark.
+Normally we should use the FV lock feature to meter the subject that is off-centered and the background is bit darker.